zasdfgbnm/pytorch/benchmarks/tensor_iterator_benchmark/README.md

 TensorIterator Benchmark
 ========================

-TensorIterator is a performance-critical part of the codebase that influence the performance of all elementwise operations and reductions.
-Historically there were some regression in TensorIterator not discovered during code review.
-TensorIterator is complicated and changing some part of it might cause hard-to-realize regression on the other parts.
+TensorIterator is a performance-critical part of the codebase that influences the performance of all elementwise operations and reductions.
+Historically there was some regression in TensorIterator not discovered during code review.
+TensorIterator is complicated and changing some parts of it might cause hard-to-realize regression on the other parts.
 So it is important to run a full benchmark on TensorIterator for all cases when making changes to TensorIterator.

 With the script here, running the benchmark is easy:

 **Step 1**:
-Install a PyTorch build of master branch, and run
+Install a PyTorch build of the master branch, and run
 ```
 python main.py benchmark baseline.json
 ```